Veltys/Ansible/README.md

 ## Acknowledgments, sources consulted and other credits
-* To the [official Ansible documentation](https://docs.ansible.com/ansible/latest/index.html), for obvious reasons
+* To the [official Ansible documentation](https://docs.ansible.com/ansible/latest/index.html), for being the primary and most reliable reference source